-Program Level Meters Three linear-dB level meters render a peak-weighted display of: FM, the off-air L+R monaural FM program signal; HD1, the offair L+R monaural HD1 program signal; and AES, an L+R monaural version of the processed AES3 digital audio program leaving the JUSTIN 808.
+ProgramLevel MetersThree linear-dB level meters render a peak-weighted display of:FM, the off-air L+R monaural FM program signal; HD1, the off-air L+R monaural HD1 program signal; and AES, an L+R monaural version of the processed AES3 digital audio program leaving the JUSTIN 808.

 When the broadcast is time-aligned, the FM and the HD1 displays should look nearly identical, perhaps separated in ballistic response by any differences in audio processing between the two programs.
 The AES meter, on the other hand, will lead the other two by the 8+ seconds of delay that is characteristic of the HD Radio encoding and decoding process.
 Each of these meters has an accompanying AUDIO LOSS indicator, which indicates loss only if the alarm for that function has been enabled, however.
-(See ALARMS AND NOTIFICATIONS on Page 26.)
+(See ALARMS AND NOTIFICATIONS on Page 30.)

-These three level readouts also appear with better resolution on the Now Playing page of the Web interface, as shown here.
+These three level readouts also appear with better resolution at the top of the Now Playing Web interface page.